80% of single vehicle motorcycle crashes happen on corners – which mean we are to blame for making a mistake. Mistakes include:

 - Set up and squeeze both brakes to slow down

 - By this time the corner will be getting close so if you haven’t already done so you should start to look through the corner to check for debris, potholes, water, etc.

 - Adopt a suitable posture on your bike.
-If visibility through the corner is restricted you need to enter as wide as possible to check for oncoming traffic and think about using the “bike in – bike out” technique to maintain your view
+If visibility through the corner is restricted you need to enter as wide as possible to check for oncoming traffic and think about using both the bike in and bike out techniques, whichever will help to maintain your view

 - Select a gear that will allow you to cruise through the corner